Living Climate Futures

 About us:

-The Living Climate Futures Lab complements MIT’s other climate efforts by focusing on everyday life and long-term partnerships with community groups.
+Living Climate Futures complements MIT’s other climate efforts by focusing on everyday life and long-term partnerships with community groups.
 Our work highlights the importance of getting community partnerships “right” by developing relationships of trust and implementing strong codes for ethical research conduct.
 Through the suite of experiential learning classes we are developing, we are training the next generation of researchers, modeling for MIT graduate and undergraduate students how to engage in ethical, mutually beneficial partnerships with community actors and across STEM and SHASS disciplines.

 Learn more about our activities here.